LogoLogo

 sudo ./forest-sdk-<version>-linux-deb.run

-When you're finished, move on to verify the installation.
+When you're finished, move on to .

 To uninstall, run: